 Pastoral Grit — Pastoral grit is the ability to persevere through the inevitable difficulties of replanting and remain steadfast to shepherd the church forward as God uses the replanter to turn a dying church around.

 Spousal Perseverance — The replanter’s wife possesses a love for Jesus and the church.
 She is emotionally and spiritually prepared for the challenges that come with replanting a dying church.

 Resourceful Generalist — A resourceful generalist possesses the ability to speak into and lead in a variety of areas in order to lead the church well.
 There is no task beneath him.

 Tactical Patience — Tactical patience is the ability to skillfully implement change at a pace that is appropriate to a specific congregation’s health and needs.
 It is about having the discernment of knowing when something must be changed and how it should be changed.

-This website already provides many resources for most of traits, and I would highly encourage you to pursue them.
-Over the next few months, we will roll out some blog posts to fill in the gaps on these updated characteristics.
-We also are working on some ways to equip and empower local associations to assess and develop potential replanters, based on this research.
+This website provides many resources for most of those traits, and I would highly encourage you to pursue them.
+We have some blog posts to fill in the gaps on these updated characteristics.
+We also are working on ways to equip and empower local associations to assess and develop potential replanters, based on this research.

 I am praying that God will continue to increasingly call men who possess these characteristics and the biblical qualifications of a pastor to the work of replanting dying churches.